 What is peer pressure?

 Peer pressure is when a peer (or peers) try to influence, or “pressure” you into doing something that you may not want to do.
-They may try to convince you to use drugs, drink alcohol, listen to a particular type of music, or change your looks.
+They may try to convince you to use drugs, drink alcohol, or change your looks.

 Is all peer pressure bad?